-No provision for Hong Kong profits tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2022: Nil).
+No provision for Hong Kong profits tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2023: Nil).

-According to the relevant announcements of income tax relief policy for small low-profit enterprises issued by the State Administration of Taxation, a lower corporate income tax ("CIT") rate is applicable to small scale enterprises with low profitability that meet certain conditions, pursuant to which, the subsidiaries qualified as small scale enterprises with assessable profits not over RMB3,000,000 are effectively taxable at 5% (i.e. 20% CIT rate on the 25% of the assessable profits) for the year ended 31 December 2023.
-For the year ended 31 December 2022, (i) the first RMB1,000,000 of assessable profits (the "1st Assessable Profits") of these subsidiaries were effectively taxable at 2.5% (i.e. 20% CIT rate on 12.5% of the 1st Assessable Profits); and (ii) the remaining assessable profits not over RMB3,000,000 (the "Remaining Assessable Profits") were taxable at 5% (i.e. 20% CIT rate on the 25% of the Remaining Assessable Profits).
-Certain of the Company's subsidiaries have been designated as small scale enterprises.

-Under the Corporate Income Tax Law, the CIT for other companies in the Group is calculated at a rate of 25% (2022: 25%) on the respective companies' estimated assessable profits for the year ended 31 December 2023.
+According to the relevant announcements of income tax relief policy for small low-profit enterprises issued by the State Administration of Taxation, a lower corporate income tax ("CIT") rate is applicable to small scale enterprises with low profitability that meet certain conditions, pursuant to which, the subsidiaries qualified as small scale enterprises with assessable profits not over RMB3,000,000 are effectively taxable at 5% (i.e. 20% CIT rate on the 25% of the assessable profits) for the year ended 31 December 2024 and 2023.
+CIT for other companies in the Group is calculated at a rate of 25% (2023: 25%) on the respective companies' estimated assessable profits for the years ended 31 December 2024 and 2023.